 Since 1971, when the seven Emirates officially became the United Arab Emirates, led by Sheikh Zayed bin Sultan al Nahyan, first President of the UAE and first ruler of Abu Dhabi, the winds of change have relentlessly blown over this huge desert that still now constitutes most of the territory, as if Nature is still trying to reclaim what she could.
 There is something timeless in those desert landscapes, and the effect given by the unfolding panorama is one of bedazzlement.
 It’s inevitable, it captures you completely.

-Our safari, booked with Abu Dhabi-based Emirates Adventures Tours, counted fifteen 4×4 Land Cruisers.
+Our safari counted fifteen 4×4 Land Cruisers.
 The meeting point was the Fairmont Hotel and from there we made our way towards adventure.
 Forty-five minutes drive separated us from the ancestral traditions of a country that is making the whole world talk about its sudden modernization and state-of-the-art architecture.
 Don’t get me wrong here: local Emiratis are undoubtedly pleased with their glamorous lifestyle, but they remain very proud of their roots and, as soon as they can, they reach those boundless landscapes to be in familiar surroundings.

 I knew since the beginning that the first activity of our safari program was dune driving, but in my naive mind, I thought we would only be the spectators of the show.